Deploy Koha: Standard Tier

 - Single EC2 instance (t3.medium recommended)

-- MySQL database running locally
+- MySQL database running on the data volume

 - Automated daily S3 backups with retention policies